Citizens Financial Group Inc [CFG] stock Upgrade by Citigroup analyst, price target now $36

 Sponsored

+If compared to the average trading volume of 5.99M shares, CFG reached to a volume of 4208695 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-What do top market gurus say about Citizens Financial Group Inc [CFG]?
+Here’s what leading stock market gurus have to say about Citizens Financial Group Inc [CFG]:

 Citigroup have made an estimate for Citizens Financial Group Inc shares, keeping their opinion on the stock as Buy, with their previous recommendation back on February 05, 2024.
 While these analysts kept the previous recommendation, Barclays raised their target price from $38 to $40.
 The new note on the price target was released on January 02, 2024, representing the official price target for Citizens Financial Group Inc stock.
 Previously, the target price had yet another raise to $31, while Morgan Stanley analysts kept a Equal-Weight rating on CFG stock.
 On October 25, 2023, analysts decreased their price target for CFG shares from 29 to 26.

-Citizens Financial Group Inc [CFG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.37.
-With this latest performance, CFG shares dropped by -3.22% in over the last four-week period, additionally plugging by 26.06% over the last 6 months – not to mention a rise of 11.37% in the past year of trading.
+Citizens Financial Group Inc [CFG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.90.
+With this latest performance, CFG shares dropped by -0.51% in over the last four-week period, additionally plugging by 47.18% over the last 6 months – not to mention a rise of 21.42% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for CFG.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Citizens Financial Group Inc go to 0.85%.